oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/5-transform-data.md

     data flow.

     3: List of transformations grouped under various buckets.
-Click on different buckets to see what kind of transforms are available.
-Basic transforms are under **DATA TRANSFORM** and **DATA PREPARATION** bucket.
+Click on different groups to see what kinds of transforms are available.
+Basic transforms are under the **DATA TRANSFORM** and **DATA PREPARATION** groups.
 These transforms are dragged into the main canvas to build a data flow.

     4: Properties: By clicking on any source/target entity or on a transform step, you can view and edit various properties.

     5: Save, validate, and execute.
-We can also schedule the execution from in built scheduler.
+We can also schedule the execution from an in-built scheduler.

-    6: When you click on the empty part of the main canvas then it gives you execution status of the data flow.
+    6: When you click on the empty part of the main canvas then it gives you the execution status of the data flow.

 ![Screenshot of data flow edit page zones](images/image25_transform_zones.png)